SadafAsad/LinkedIn-Jobs-Analysis/README.md

 # Data Engineering Job Market Analysis
-The Banks MC ETL Pipeline is a Python project with the primary objective of automating the extraction, transformation, and loading (ETL) process for banks' market capital data.
-Leveraging web scraping capabilities through Requests and BeautifulSoup.
-Subsequently, Pandas, numpy, SQLite, and Apache Airflow are utilized to create the project.
-Docker is used to containerize Airflow, ensuring a simplified deployment.
+The project aimed to automate the extraction, transformation, and analysis of Data Engineering job listings from LinkedIn across Canada, the United States, the United Kingdom, and Australia.
+Utilizing a custom Scrapy Spider for extraction, ScrapeOps for deployment, AWS Glue for transformation, and Athena/QuickSight for analysis, it provided valuable insights into the Data Engineering job market trends across the four regions.

 <p align="center">
   <img src="arch-v1.png" />